-Cattle are the tame version of the wild aurochs that used to live on the grass plains of Asia, Africa, and Europe.
+March 2017 - Cattle are the tame version of the wild aurochs that used to live on the grass plains of Asia, Africa, and Europe.
 About 5000 BC, people in Central Asia began to keep tame cattle.
-At first people just kept cattle for their meat and leather, but soon they also got milk from cows, and they began to make yogurt and cheese.
+At first people just kept cattle for their meat and leather, but soon they also got milk from cows, and they started to make yogurt and cheese.
 By about 4000 BC, people also began to use cattle as oxen, to pull plows and wagons.

 Mostly people kept cattle in Central Asia, where the wide plains grew plenty of grass for the cattle to eat.
 South of the Sahara desert, a lot of people kept cattle also.
 Cattle were very important to the people of Meroe south of Egypt and across the Sudan, and cattle were also very important to the KhoiKhoi and the San in South Africa.
 None of these people used cattle to farm.
 Instead, like the people of Central Asia, people in Africa ate beef and drank milk.

 The Mediterranean, West Asia, and India are none of them good places for cattle.
 They are too dry, and there is not enough grass.
 These places are better suited for sheep or water buffalo.
 People kept only a few cattle for heavy work like plowing.
 In India, people mostly used water buffalo for plowing and for milk and yogurt.
 They didn't eat cows or water buffalo because Hindus believed cows were sacred.

 In China, people also plowed with oxen.
 In Northern China they used the same oxen as in West Asia, and in Southern China they used water buffalo, as people did in India.